Stephen Bourgoin: French serial killer expert admits that career is built on lies

-His standing as an expert in his field meant that he was invited as a guest lecturer to the trainees at the French National Judicial Police Academy and regularly visited the country to lecture on his experiences.
+His standing as an expert in his field meant that he was called a guest lecturer for the trainees at the French National Judicial Police Academy and visited the country regularly to lecture on his experiences.

 However, in January an anonymous ensemble called “4E Oil” or “4th Eye” uploaded a series of videos on YouTube claiming Bourgoin lied, and the story quickly became sensational in France due to its public profile.
 The videos have since been removed from YouTube, but are on the collective’s official website.